kubernetes/community/contributors/guide/README.md

 ## Mentorship

 Please learn about our mentoring initiatives [here](http://git.k8s.io/community/mentoring/README.md).
+Feel free to ask us anything view our [Meet Our Contributors](https://github.com/kubernetes/community/blob/master/mentoring/meet-our-contributors.md) to connect with us.
 # Advanced Topics

 This section includes things that need to be documented, but typical contributors do not need to interact with regularly.